WPRDC/data-guide/docs/PublishingCKAN.md

 #### Creating a Resource Within a Dataset

 The second step in the process involves creating resources within each dataset.

-Link or embed screen capture

-- creating views
+The process includes:

+1. Naming each resource
+2. Providing a description for the resource
+3. Locating the file
+4. Specifying the file type

+### Adding a Data View

-### add data to groups
+### Add Data to Additional Groups

 All data published through the open data portal should be assigned to one or more groups.
 Groups are topical categories that make it easier for users to find information by topical area.
 On the open data portal, there are 16 groups designated.
 The primary group assignment for a dataset should be made through the metadata record, however datasets can be assigned to multiple groups if appropriate.